Katharine Eliska Kimbriel in 2014

-As for concepts in my writing, starting with my early science fiction series from Ace/Berkley (to be reissued by Book View Café), I’ve been examining the effects of new technology on human culture and values.
+As for concepts in my writing, starting with my early science fiction series from Ace/Berkley (now being reissued in new editions by Book View Café), I’ve been examining the effects of new technology on human culture and values.
 I’m still fascinated by the issues raised—there’s always a tradeoff when new ways are adopted to replace older traditions.
 In Ariadne, I take the current “connected generation” to its next step and imagine the consequences of media saturation, both biologically and culturally.
 But don’t worry—I keep the story and characters in the forefront, and let these ideas emerge from the context.

 5. Among your professions you both teach and edit.
 What have you learned from your students that has surprised you?

 A: My students constantly surprise me with their creative visions, and I’m grateful to stay connected with their fresh young energy and different perspectives on the world.
 I value their openness to experience and experimentation, both in their writing and the way they live.
 My current crop of students seems concerned with challenging labels of identity and finding ways to navigate their “wired” world, which is fascinating.
 And they always know much more about computer programs and social media than I can possibly keep up with, so I get useful tips from them!

 6. Do you live in your fiction?
 Is it a refuge, a delight—on some works, just a job?
 (You can close a book cleanly—a life, not so much.)